 - Order gluten-free items from a local restaurant through DoorDash, Uber Eats, or GrubHub.

-Frequently Asked Questions (FAQs): Walt Disney World Special Diets
+Frequently Asked Questions (FAQs): Walt Disney World Gluten-Free Allergies

 Yes.
 Walt Disney World is one of the most allergy-friendly vacation spots.
-Guests who require Walt Disney World special diet planning can get the whole Disney Dining experience and some chefs may modify existing meals so you can enjoy them too.
-The Cast Members and chefs truly go out of their way to prepare meals free of common allergens and ensure you are comfortable, healthy, and safe.
-Walt Disney World’s special diet planning benefits guests with various food allergies, special diets, and food intolerances.
+Guests who require special diet planning at Walt Disney World can enjoy the entire Disney Dining experience, and some chefs may modify existing meals to accommodate their needs.
+The Cast Members and chefs truly go out of their way to prepare meals free of common allergens, ensuring you are comfortable, healthy, and safe.
+Walt Disney World offers special diet planning benefits for guests with various food allergies, special diets, and food intolerances.

 Do I need to tell Disney about my allergy in advance?

-It’s best to note allergies when booking and remind staff when you arrive.
+It’s best to note any allergies when booking and remind the staff upon arrival.
 Most table-service restaurants will have a chef or manager speak directly with you.

 Can I bring my own food into Disney parks?

 Yes.
-Guests may bring allergy-safe snacks and meals into the parks as long as they don’t require heating or refrigeration.
-This is helpful for uncommon or multiple allergies.
+Guests may bring allergy-safe snacks and meals into the parks, provided they don’t require heating or refrigeration.
+This is particularly helpful for individuals with uncommon or multiple allergies.

 Is there a gluten-free menu at Disney World?